Antarctica Travel Centre can look after all aspects of your holiday; the voyage, flights, pre and post accommodation, transfers and travel insurance.

 We only book flights in conjunction with tailor-made land (and sea) arrangements booked through us – we don’t book just flights, sorry.

-LATAM Airlines (better known as Lan Chile) have daily services from Sydney to Santiago.
+LATAM Airlines have daily services from Sydney to Santiago.
 Most flights fly via Auckland, with direct services in conjunction with Qantas.
-For those of you who live in, or nearer to, Melbourne the good news is that starting in October 2017 LATAM will be flying directly to Santiago from Melbourne.
+For those of you who live in, or near to, Melbourne the good news is that LATAM now fly directly to Santiago three times a week.

 LATAM Airlines have an new fleet of planes as well as many new airports throughout South America.
-If flying to join an Antarctic voyage you would need to fly first to Santiago, Chile’s modern capital, and then onto either Buenos Aires and then Ushuaia, or to Punta Arenas if flying to King George Island or to Mount Pleasant in the Falkland Islands to board your chosen ship.
+If flying to join an Antarctic voyage you will need to fly first to Santiago, Chile’s modern capital, and then onto either Buenos Aires and then Ushuaia, or to Punta Arenas if flying to King George Island, on the Antarctic Peninsula, or to Mount Pleasant in the Falkland Islands to board your chosen ship.

 Antarctica Travel Centre & South America Travel Centre have access to wholesale fares and work closely with LATAM Airlines.